PM does better than expected in England local elections - Journal du Cameroun

 “We have seen Labour — who thought they would be sweeping the board in London — thus far not gaining a single council in London.”

+On a victory tour in London, May said Labour “threw everything at it, but they failed”, while adding: “We won’t take anything for granted.”

-Labour’s goal to win Conservative strongholds such as Westminster and Wandsworth in London was always going to be hard and though the party gained seats, it failed to take control.
+Labour’s goal to win Conservative strongholds in London like Wandsworth or Westminster in London was always going to be hard, and it did gain seats.

 Its failure to take Barnet, a northern suburb with a large Jewish population that was Labour’s top target in the capital, is likely to be more heavily scrutinised in the context of an ongoing row over anti-Semitism in the party.